Robert Swinhoe

-Robert Swinhoe FRS (1 September 1836 – 28 October 1877) was an English diplomat and naturalist who worked as a Consul in Taiwan (Formosa).
+Robert Swinhoe FRS (1 September 1836 – 28 October 1877) was an English diplomat and naturalist who worked as a Consul in Qing-era Taiwan (then known to Westerners as Formosa).
 He catalogued many Southeast Asian birds, and several, such as Swinhoe's pheasant, are named after him.

 Biography

-Swinhoe was born in Calcutta where his father, who came from a Northumberland family, was a lawyer.
-There is no clear record of the date of his arrival in England, but it is known he attended the University of London, and in 1854 joined the China consular corps.
+Swinhoe was born in colonial-era Kolkata (then known as Calcutta) where his father, who came from a Northumberland family, was a lawyer.
+There is no clear record of the date of his arrival in England, but it is known he attended the University of London, and in 1854, joined the China consular corps.

 He was stationed to the remote port of Amoy, some 300 miles to the northeast of Hong Kong, in 1855.
-While at this port he not only mastered the Chinese language (both official Mandarin and the local Amoy dialect), but also initiated a detailed and authoritative understanding of the ornithology of eastern China.
-In March, 1856, Swinhoe made an "adventurous" visit to the camphor districts of northwestern Taiwan on board a lorcha, a hybrid vessel utilizing a European hull and Chinese rigging.
+While at this port, he not only mastered the Chinese language (both official Mandarin and the local Amoy dialect), but also initiated a detailed and authoritative understanding of the ornithology of eastern China.
+In March 1856, Swinhoe made an "adventurous" visit to the camphor districts of northwestern Taiwan on board a lorcha, a hybrid vessel utilizing a European hull and Chinese rigging.
 Whether this was an official or a personal visit is unknown, but he made mention of it on several occasions through the rest of his published career.
 While at Amoy he courted and married Christina Stronach (née Lockie), the daughter of a Scottish missionary, in 1857.

-In June and July 1858 Swinhoe participated in the circumnavigation of Taiwan on board HMS Inflexible in search of British and American castaways.
+In June and July 1858, Swinhoe participated in the circumnavigation of Taiwan on board HMS Inflexible in search of British and American castaways.
 He served as translator as well in two subsequent British actions against the Chinese in North China in 1858 and 1860, the latter resulting in his book The North China Campaign of 1860 (London, 1861), his personal account of the Second Opium War.